SFVInt: Simple, Fast and Generic Variable-Length Integer Decoding using Bit Manipulation Instructions: SIMD Implementation

-} This method effectively handles integers crossing 64-bit block boundaries, ensuring their precise and complete reconstruction.
+This method effectively handles integers crossing 64-bit block boundaries, ensuring their precise and complete reconstruction.

 \textbf{Algorithm}: The following presents an advanced varint decoding algorithm optimized for bulk processing with a 6-byte MASK, integrating cross-boundary case handling and fully leveraging BMI2 instructions for improved efficiency and speed.
 Line 7 employs \texttt{\_pext\_u64} to extract MSBs from a 64-bit word using a defined mask, revealing the varint structure, including the count and distribution of integers.
-The algorithm then uses this output (\texttt{mval}) in a switch-case to customize the decoding for each integer's unique encoding pattern.
+The algorithm then uses this output (\texttt{mval}) in a switch-case to tailor the decoding process for each integer, adapting to their specific encoding patterns within the data stream.
+To illustrate the decoding process, let's examine three representative cases: case 0, case 45, case 62 and case 63.

 {

 }